 Blenheim Palace at Christmas is so magical and one of the best ways to embrace the festivities.
 It’s perfect for the whole family.
-We’ve visited for the last three years – ever since Nova was little really – so Christmas at Blenheim Palace has kind of become a family tradition for us.
+We’ve visited for the last three years – ever since my boy was born really – so Christmas at Blenheim Palace has kind of become a family tradition for us.
 And as a result I have plenty of tips for your own visit to the Blenheim Palace Christmas festivities.

 Christmas at Blenheim

-Ad- Gifted: This year I received press tickets.
+Ad- Gifted: In 2019 I received press tickets.
 I’ve brought tickets for the other years, so you can be assured that my love for this event is real!

 The Christmas experience at Blenheim is made up of two parts; the Illuminated Light Trail and ‘Alice in the Palace’.
 You can buy tickets for either part or both.
 And if you choose both, you can easily enjoy all of it in the one evening without feeling rushed.

 That said, if you just choose the trail you can equally fill your evening with lots of magical fun.
 Both are child-friendly.
-We’ve been since Nova was a tiny baby to now when he’s just turned 4.
+We’ve been since my boy was a tiny baby to now when he’s just turned 4.

 Usually we just visit the trail.
 This was the first year that we also ventured into the palace and wow, it was good.
-So good that Kit (2) cried to go back in to see Alice again!
+So good that my girl (2) cried to go back in to see Alice again!